Fannie Mae Vs Freddie Mac: What’s The Difference?

 Differences Between Freddie Mac And Fannie Mae

-The primary difference between Freddie Mac and Fannie Mae is where they source their mortgages from.
+The primary difference between Freddie Mac and Fannie Mae is the types of lenders they source their mortgages from.
 Fannie Mae buys mortgages from larger, commercial banks, while Freddie Mac buys them from much smaller banks.

 All loans backed by Fannie Mae and Freddie Mac are typically conventional loans, which are not insured by the government.
 Though they are referred to as “conventional” or “conforming” loans, there are differences in the companies’ guidelines, especially when it comes to mortgage approval and assessing a potential borrower’s financial profile, which can include their credit history, debt levels and current income.
 It is rare, but it can be possible for a borrower to get approved by one enterprise and not the other.

-Fannie Mae and Freddie Mac also have differences in lending requirements and programs.
+Fannie Mae and Freddie Mac also have differences in lending requirements.
 When it comes to the down payment requirements for their mortgage programs, both have different guidelines about low or minimum down payments.
-Fannie Mae offers the HomeReady loan, in which applicants cannot make more than 80% of the area’s median income.
-On the other hand, Freddie Mac offers the Home Possible loan which requires that applicants cannot make more than the area’s average income.

 Now that you’re aware of the similarities and differences between Fannie Mae and Freddie Mac, it’s important to keep these lessons in the back of your mind during the mortgage lending process.